DevExpress/devextreme-documentation/concepts/05 Widgets/Drawer/Getting Started with Navigation Drawer/15 Implement Navigation.md

 The **Drawer** is designed to contain navigation items.
-If they should nest other items, use the [TreeView](/api-reference/10%20UI%20Widgets/dxTreeView '/Documentation/ApiReference/UI_Widgets/dxTreeView/') widget to implement navigation.
+If they should nest other items, use the [TreeView](/api-reference/10%20UI%20Widgets/dxTreeView '/Documentation/ApiReference/UI_Widgets/dxTreeView/') UI component to implement navigation.
 Otherwise, use the [List](/api-reference/10%20UI%20Widgets/dxList '/Documentation/ApiReference/UI_Widgets/dxList/'), as done in this tutorial.

 Each list item should navigate to a different view.
 To implement this, follow the steps below: